 Complex Analysis

 Here, you find my whole video series about Complex Analysis in the correct order and I also help you with some text around the videos.
 If you want to test your knowledge, please use the quizzes, and consult the PDF version of the video if needed.
-When you have any questions, you can use the comments below and ask anything.
-However, without further ado let’s start:
+When you have any questions, you can contact me or use the community discussion in Mattermost.
+You can also download a book about this course here, but it is still in the draft version.
+So without further ado let’s start:

 Part 1 - Introduction